SouthGreenPlatform/trainings/_pages/trinityTrinotate/TP-trinity.md

 #### Preparing assembly sample file and check parameters of trinity assembler

-Observe  ` run_trinity.sh` script and adapt to your formation number
+Observe `run_trinity.sh` script and adapt to your formation number.
+This script is not sending in sbatch mode because training but if you need launch it in a slurm cluster you can use this version containing SBATCH commands XXXX.

 {% highlight python %}
 [orjuela@node25 RAWDATA]$ more run_trinity.sh